 Some people may find that keeping a food journal can be helpful.
 By recording their food intake and symptoms, a person can work out which foods trigger flare-ups and then eliminate them from their diet.

 There is no research supporting a specific diet plan for UC.
 However, some research indicates that certain chemical plant compounds called phytochemicals may help alleviate symptoms of UC.

 In 2014, a review of studies found that phytochemicals from apples, cocoa, green tea, and other foods and supplements could reduce UC symptoms in animals.
 However, the review indicates a need for further studies to determine the benefits of these compounds in humans.

-Medications and therapies carry a risk of side effects.
 A person should talk to their doctor about potential side effects when they receive a prescription for a new medication.

 A person may be able to alleviate their symptoms by using some natural remedies alongside conventional treatments.
 Making dietary changes, taking probiotics, and exercising regularly can often help.